Barbie Girl

 Full Musical Analysis

-The song was written after band member Søren Rasted saw an exhibit on kitsch culture in Denmark that featured Barbie dolls.
-René Dif came up with the original lyric 'Come on Barbie, let's go party!' and the group wanted to imagine what the dolls would say to each other.
+The song was conceived after Søren Rasted visited an exhibition on kitsch culture in Denmark that prominently featured Barbie dolls.
+René Dif came up with the iconic hook 'Come on Barbie, let's go party!' and the group decided to write a song imagining conversations between Barbie and Ken.
+Lene Nystrøm voiced Barbie while René Dif took on the role of Ken, creating a playful male-female dialogue that satirized consumer culture and gender stereotypes through the lens of the world's most famous doll.

 Deep Analysis Available